© Semi Permanent

 Tokyo Salone builds on more than two decades of Semi Permanent’s global cultural legacy.

-Since 2002, Semi Permanent has produced over 50 gatherings across 13 cities, convening world-class voices across design, architecture, art, technology, film, music, and culture.
-Tokyo Salone is the next evolution of that platform, purpose-built for Japan and the Asia-Pacific region.
+Since 2002, Semi Permanent has produced more than fifty gatherings across thirteen cities, convening world-class voices across design, architecture, art, technology, film, music, gastronomy, and culture.

 why tokyo,